lindazha0/lindazha0/README.md

  - 😄 Pronouns: Chuyi (True-Yee)
  - 📫 How to reach me: [email](zhlinda@gmail.com) is welcome -- or find them in my profile!
  - 🔭 I’m currently working on: Software Development, UI Design, Cooking
- - 🌱 I’m currently learning: Graph Neural Network
+ - 🌱 I’m currently learning: Graph Neural Networks and Robotics
  - 🤔 I’m looking for help with: SE job seeking in US
- - ⚡ Fun fact: having the weird ability to meet high school students everywhere I go?
+ - ⚡ Fun fact: ChatPGT is my ideal type for me
  - 👯 I’m looking to collaborate on: interesting fullstack project development
 <!--
 - 💬 Ask me about ...